joan-canellas-fontanilles/insights/README.md

 ### Prerequisites
 Docker and docker-compose installed on your local machine

+#### Testing Requirements

-As an alternative you can have installed:
+Before running the tests, ensure that you have the following dependencies installed:
 - Node.js and npm
-- Mysql database
+- Globally installed Nx
-- Nx globally installed
+- Project dependencies installed via npm install command.

 ### Installation

+Getting started with Insights is easy.
+Here are the steps:

-- Clone the repository: git clone https://github.com/joan-canellas-fontanilles/insights
+1. Clone the repository by running `git clone https://github.com/joan-canellas-fontanilles/insights` in your terminal.
-- Navigate to the project infrastructure directory: cd insights/infrastructure
-- Start the docker-compose: docker-compose up
+2. Run `npm start` to build and start the Docker containers for the application.
+3. Wait for the containers to start up.
-- Open a web browser and navigate to http://localhost:4200 to view the application
+4. Open your web browser and go to `http://localhost:4200` to view the application.

-### Mocking data

-You can make use of the project `insights-generator` which generates a metric and continuously generates new values for that metrics every few milliseconds.
+If you want to generate mock data, you can use the `insights-generator` project.

-This project will be started with the docker compose up.
-To start the generation make a call to `http://localhost:3333/api/start` to create a metric.
+Simply make a call to `http://localhost:3333/api/start` to create a new metric and start generating values for it.

 ## Roadmap
 Future enhancements to Insights may include: